-The very last operative ruling monarch of ancient Egypt, Cleopatra VII, has long been thought to be extremely intelligent, skillful in politics, and highly influential in the history of Egypt and Rome.
-Known for her attraction and cunning mind, Cleopatra marked an era where two great civilizations became entwined.
-A tantalizing chapter in history even to this day, the story still serves as a source of inspiration for both historians and travelers.
+Cleopatra last queen of Egypt, Cleopatra, has been a character full of brilliance, mastering in politics, and having great impact on the history of Egypt and Rome for a long time.
+As one of the most famous Ancient Egyptian queens, Cleopatra's life continues to fascinate historians and enthusiasts alike.
+Known for her attraction and cunning mind, Queen Cleopatra marked an era where two great civilizations became entwined.
+Cleopatra biography is a unique remarkable story, offering a tantalizing chapter in history even to this day, and serving as a source of inspiration for both historians and travelers.

 Cleopatra was born in Alexandria in 69 BCE, a daughter of Pharaoh Ptolemy XII Auletes.
-She was educated amidst culture: she was highly literate in multiple languages and could speak Egyptian, Greek, and Latin; she was knowledgeable in matters of politics and diplomacy.
+Queen Cleopatra was educated amidst culture, she was highly literate in multiple languages and could speak Egyptian, Greek, and Latin, she was knowledgeable in matters of politics and diplomacy.
+As part of any detailed Cleopatra biography, her early life reflects the richness of Egyptian symbols and traditions that shaped her future as Cleopatra last queen of Egypt.
 Upon the passing of her father, Cleopatra first faced mighty opposition but eventually reestablished herself on her throne by some means with the aid of Julius Caesar.
-The beginning of her reign was, therefore, the beginning of turbulent times in Egyptian history; such might had come to Cleopatra.
+The beginning of her reign was, therefore, the beginning of turbulent times in Egyptian history, such might had come to Cleopatra.

 Cleopatra and Mark Antony